Summer image

 Reducing scope 3 emissions requires climate actions from the entire university community and collaboration with supply chains and partners.
 LUT's most important partners in matters related to emission reduction are the University Properties of Finland (SYK), Kampusravintolat and LUT’s campus cities, with which LUT collaborates to develop areas such as public transportation.

 LUT’s indirect scope 3 emissions consist of scope 1 emissions from other organisations.
 In other words, when LUT’s supply chain companies reduce emissions from their operation or products, it will reduce LUT’s indirect emissions.
-Some businesses also compensate for their emissions; for example, the owner of LUT’s buildings, SYK, offsets its carbon emissions annually by purchasing carbon credits voluntarily in a carbon market.
+Some businesses also compensate for their emissions.

 LUT's business travel and procurement guidelines include instructions on taking environmental aspects into account and on favouring low-emission alternatives.
 Waste is sorted, and campus restaurants urge their customers not to waste food.
 Everyone is able to make responsible personal choices.